multimeric/aaindexer/README.rst

 *  Detailed test suite

-*  Parsing Expression Grammar for parsing aaindex entries that can be used independently
+*  Parsing Expression Grammar for parsing AAindex entries that can be used independently

-*  Automatic handling of some idiosyncrasies of the aaindex format
+*  Automatic handling of some idiosyncrasies of the AAindex format

-*  aaindex itself is not included, avoiding any breaches of the license
+*  AAindex itself is not included, avoiding any breaches of the license